karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 A task to build and hot reload is also included, build, run and rebuild with `Ctrl+B` or `Command Palette` -> `Task: Run Build Task`.

-## Extra files

-In the folder `extras` you'll find some things that I often use in my games.
-Those files have comments at the top of each file that says what they do.
-It's just my personal "useful files" stash.

-## Atlas builder

-This code works nicely together with my [atlas builder](https://github.com/karl-zylinski/atlas-builder).
-The atlas builder can build an atlas texture from a folder of png or aseprite files.
-Using an atlas can drastically reduce the number of draw calls your game uses.
-There's an example in that repository on how to set it up.
-The atlas generation step can easily be integrated into the build `bat` / `sh` files such as `build_hot_reload.bat`

 ## Demo streams

 Streams that start from this template: